 Architecture exhibitions are important sites of research, dissemination, and communication.
 This panel will extend and further challenge the concept of exhibiting architecture in developing communication and representational techniques to test ideas and engage more deeply with the public.

 Yvonne Farrell with Pia Ilonen (Talli Architecture and Design), Kieran Long (ArkDes), David Smith

 08: THE FREESPACE OF HERITAGE IN A MODERN AGE 2:30 pm Saturday 10th November, Teatro alle Tese

 To mark the European Year of Cultural Heritage, this conference will discuss the role of Heritage within the concept of FREESPACE.

-Paolo Baratta (introduction), Ricky Burdett, Fasil Giorighis, Elizabeth Hatz, Andra Matin, Shelley McNamara, Abha Naraian Lambah, Salvatore Settis, Cino Zucchi
+Paolo Baratta (introduction), Ricky Burdett, Fasil Giorghis, Elizabeth Hatz, Andra Matin, Shelley McNamara, Abha Narain Lambah, Salvatore Settis, Cino Zucchi

 09: THE EARTH AS A CLIENT 2:30 pm Saturday 24th November, Teatro alle Tese